Global community project

 We tell our stories to raise an honest discussion, even break taboos.
 To inspire each other to do better – one small, bold, act of inclusion at a time.

-Let’s get friends and family, city councils, businesses and colleges involved; let’s fill our streets and social networks with the message that being different together makes our cities better.
-Be part of it, help us grow!
+Together, we can get friends and family, city councils, businesses and colleges involved.
+Let’s fill our streets and social networks with the message that being different together makes our cities better.
+Let’s counter words of exclusion with messages of welcome!

 Who’s financing this project?
 We are!
 We’re putting our personal savings into it because we think it’s important.
 If you want to help please contact us.